 4. Sintra National Palace (Palácio Nacional de Sintra)

-Sintra National Palace was the most visited palace in 2008 with aproximately 409 thousand visitors.
+Sintra National Palace was the most visited palace in 2008 with approximately 409 000 visitors.

-Its construction began in the 15th century and Medieval, Gothic, Renaissance and Romantic styles are present.
+Its construction began in the 15th century and Medieval, Gothic, Renaissance and Romantic styles stand out in this monument.
 Sintra National Palace was the Portuguese Royal Family’s refuge until 1910.

 5. Monserrate Park and Palace (Parque e Palácio de Monserrate)

-Characterized as being one of the most beautiful creations of Romantic architecture and landscaping, the Monserrate Park and Palace are located in Sintra valley.
+Characterised as being one of the most beautiful creations of Romantic architecture and landscaping, Monserrate Park and Palace are located in Sintra valley.

 The Palace leaves you in awe with its Gothic, Moorish, Indian and even vegetal style decoration.
 Furthermore, it houses one of the most valued and rich botanic gardens in Portugal – a must see in your Sintra tour.